dgerabagi/aiascent-dev/src/Artifacts/A77 - V2V Academy - Image Prompts (Underequipped Graduate).md

     *   **Approach 1:** A young developer is confidently presenting a project to a team.
 On a large screen behind them is a clear, compelling visualization of the project's architecture and user flow.
 They are not just showing code; they are communicating a vision and telling a story.
     *   **Approach 2:** A developer is shown leading a meeting.
 They are using a simple, clear diagram on a whiteboard to explain a complex technical concept to a non-technical project manager, who is nodding in understanding.
 *   **Page 4 (Why This Role Matters):**
     *   **Approach 1:** A young developer is shown presenting a project to a group of impressed senior executives.
 The project, built using the V2V workflow, is a sleek, innovative application that solves a major company problem.
 The developer is seen as a key innovator, not just a junior coder.
-    *   **Approach 2:** A "ripple effect" diagram.
+A "ripple effect" results.
 At the center is a Citizen Architect building a single, innovative application.
 The ripples spreading outward are labeled "Improved User Experience," "Increased Team Efficiency," and "New Company Revenue," showing the broad impact of their work.

 ---